North Dakota Speeding Laws and Ticket Penalties

 • 65 miles per hour on paved two-lane highways if posted for that speed

-• 55 miles per hour on gravel, dirt, or loose surface highways, and on paved two-lane county and township highways if there is no speed limit posted
+• 55 miles per hour on gravel, dirt, or loose surface highways and on paved two-lane county and township highways if there is no speed limit posted

-• 20 miles per hour in school zones and in certain circumstances where the driver's visibility is obstructed or limited.
+• 20 miles per hour in school zones and certain circumstances where the driver's visibility is obstructed or limited.

-However, speed limits in these zones sometimes vary.
+Speed limits in these zones sometimes vary.
 But whatever the limit is, it's normally posted.

-Fines and Points for Exceeding Speed Limit
+Fines for Exceeding the Speed Limit in North Dakota

 Get Professional Help